-Effective Support KEEPING for Children and Families in Bristol NHS Bristol, North Somerset and South Gloucestershire
+Effective Support KEEPING for Children and Families in Bristol

+NHS Bristol, North Somerset and South Gloucestershire ntegrated Care Board

-203 HM Prison & Probation Service
+8 HM Prison & Probation Service

 Bristol Multi Agency Guidance

 Guidance for all practitioners in working together with Children, Young People and Families to provide early help, targeted and specialist support.

-Date Adopted: Version: Reviewed:
+Date Adopted: July 2023 Version: V1 Reviewed:

 Document Control

-Title of document: Effective Support for Children and Families in Bristol Authors job title(s): KBSP PPO OK Responsible Group: KBSP - Keeping Children Safe Group Document version: DRAFT V 8 10/22 Supersedes: n/a Date of Adoption: June 2023 Review due date: Oct 2025 unless triggered by a change of legislation or formal request to review.
+Title of document: Effective Support for Children and Families in Bristol Authors job title(s): KBSP PPO OK Responsible Group: KBSP - Keeping Children Safe Document version: 1 Supersedes: n/a Date of Adoption: July 2023 Review due date: Oct 2025 unless triggered by a change of legislation or formal request to review.

 Version Control

 Version Date Reviewer Change made

 V1

-V2
+V2 21/02/2025 Sophie Gowans Document review to amend service titles in line with transformation.
+Re-formatting of flowchart p.26.
+Amendments to level 4 Level of Need table.

 Acknowledgement

 The KBSP would like to acknowledge and thank the Essex Children's Safeguarding Board, for the use of their Effective Support document in the formulating of this local guidance.

 Documents available in other formats:

 You can request alternative formats of this document by contacting the Keeping Bristol Safe Partnership at: kbsp@bristol.gov.uk

+The foreword for this document is under review and will be added when available.

 Contents

 Introduction 4

 Our Vision 6

 Our Principles 7

 1 Child Focused Practice 7

+2 Participation of parents and carers 7

 3 Think Family 8

+4 Trauma Informed Practice 8

+5 Signs of Safety - Strengths based approach 9

 6 Systemic Practice 9

 Dur Model for Meeting Children and

 amilies' Needs 10

-Continuum of Need11Level of Need Table12Access to services in Level 2 - Additional16Community Based Services16Team Around the Family and Early Help plans17Access to Services in Level 3 - Intensive18Access to Services in Level 4 - Specialist Services20First Response referral process23
+Continuum of Need 11

+Level of Need Table 12

+Access to services in Level 2 - Additional 16

+Community Based Services 16

+Team Around the Family and Early Help plans 17

+Access to Services in Level 3 - Intensive 18

+Access to Services in Level 4 - Specialist Services 20

+First Response referral process 23

 Appendix 1: Effective Support Process Diagram 26

-Appendix 1: Effective Support Process Diagram 20 Appendix 2:Information sharing guidance for professionals 27
+Appendix 2: Information sharing guidance for

-27
+professionals 27

+Appendix 3: Local Contact numbers 27

 Introduction

-This guidance is for everyone who works with Children and Young people and their families in Bristol.
+This quidance is for everyone who works with Children and Young people and their families in Bristol.
 It is about the way we can all work together, share information, and put the child and their family at the centre, providing effective support to help them solve problems and find solutions at an early stage to prevent problems from escalating.
 There may be times when the needs of the family are such that intensive or specialist statutory intervention is required and this document provides a framework for supporting professionals to determine this.

 All Children and Young People will receive Universal Services, such as maternity services at birth, health visiting, school nursing, access to children's centres, schooling and youth services.
 Universal services seek, together with parents and families, to meet all the needs of children so that they are happy, healthy and able to learn and develop securely.

 However, some children and families will need extra or multi-agency coordinated help to be healthy, safe and to achieve their potential.
 In Bristol, we want to offer help and support to these children and families at an early point and in a voluntary way, whenever problems develop.
 We seek to offer support early to help families solve problems, or to reduce the impact of problems that have already emerged.
 The early help network around the child will work together with families to meet the need, support the family in resolving the problem and prevent it becoming entrenched.